ExtraCredit-Team/ExtraCredit/README.md

 ## Problem

 The DeFi market is currently plagued by a few challenges that existing and new participants currently face.
 There is no solution to take largely undercollateralized loans for the purpose of investing.
-Gas fees are high and discourage participants with smaller holdings to get involve with the current farming opportunities.
+Gas fees are high and discourage participants with smaller holdings to get involved with the current farming opportunities.
 The current yield driven market is also much more advantageous to existing “whales” and accentuate the wealth disparities within DeFi.

 ## Opportunities